Libensemble/libensemble/README.rst

 What is libEnsemble?
 ====================

 libEnsemble is a Python library to coordinate the concurrent evaluation of ensembles of computations.
 Designed with flexibility in mind, libEnsemble can utilize massively parallel resources to accelerate the solution of design, decision, and inference problems.

 libEnsemble aims for:

 • Extreme scaling
-• Fault tolerance
+• Resilience/fault tolerance
-• Monitoring/killing jobs (recovers resources)
+• Monitoring/killing jobs (and recovering resources)
 • Portability and flexibility
 • Exploitation of persistent data/control flow.